camunda/camunda-docs/docs/components/console/manage-clusters/manage-cluster.md

 ## Delete a cluster

-:::note
+:::caution
-This action cannot be undone.
+Deleting a cluster is **permanent** and cannot be undone.
 :::

 A cluster can be deleted at any time.
 To delete your cluster, navigate to the **Clusters** tab in the top navigation and click **Delete** to the far right of the cluster name.